neeliscoder-2024/jinja-app/README.md

-Jinja is advanced level tags by using high level operation we can operate our data from database.
-Jinja can actually called as template tags, expression tags.
-Jinja tags are two types:
+# Jinja: Advanced Level Tags

+Jinja, often referred to as template tags or expression tags, provides a powerful way to operate on data from a database.
+There are two main types of Jinja tags:

+# 1. Jinja Printing Tags

-i) Jinja printing tags: In jinja printing tags we basically taking our data from backend to frontend for displaying the data. ii) Jinja operation tags: In jinja operation tags we are taking the data from database and performing some operation to fetch those data.
+Jinja printing tags are primarily used for taking data from the backend to the frontend for displaying the data.

+# 2. Jinja Operation Tags

+Jinja operation tags are used to take data from the database and perform operations to fetch that data.